jiamingmao/data-analysis/Assignments/Homework.md

 - Each assignment will be graded on a 0 - 4 scale.
     - Truly exceptional assignment may get a 5 and will be posted on the course repo.
-- Up to two people are allowed to work on the same assignment.
+- Up to *two* people are allowed to work on the same assignment.
 The assignment will have two authors.
 - You can write your assignment in either English or Chinese.

 ## Format
 You should compile your assignment to `pdf` or `html` and submit on SPOC.
 In addition, submit all source files (e.g., latex, markdown or jupyter notebooks) and data associated with the homework.

-#### Extra Points
-+0.25:
 - writing in `LaTeX`
     - see [here](https://github.com/jiamingmao/data-analysis/blob/master/Materials/Software/LaTex/LaTex.md)
 - writing in `R markdown`
     - see [here](https://jiamingmao.github.io/data-analysis/Resources/#rr-markdown)
 - writing in `Jupyter notebook`
     - see [here](https://jupyter.org/) and [here](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html) for instructions. see [here](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks#statistics-machine-learning-and-data-science) for examples.
-    - here is an entire course written in `jupyter notebooks`: [Computational Statistics and Statistical Computing](http://people.duke.edu/~ccc14/sta-663-2018/index.html) (also an excellent course you can check out)
+    - here is an entire course written in `jupyter notebooks`: [Principles and Techniques of Data Science](http://www.textbook.ds100.org/) (also an excellent course you can check out)

 +n: completing a challenge satisfactorily (n varies by challenge)
-- n = maximum additional points you can get by doing the challenge
+- n = maximum *additional* points you can get by doing the challenge

 *note*: if two people co-author an assignment, **both** need to submit it on SPOC.